Quantum of Solace: Development

 In October 2005, before the beginning of production of Casino Royale, Michael G. Wilson announced that Neal Purvis and Robert Wade were working on a screenplay for the next film.
 They deliberately wrote Casino Royale to tie in to the next film so they could exploit Bond's emotions following Vesper's death in the previous film.
 Purvis and Wade's first storyline followed Bond releasing Mr. White in Siena so that he could follow him and find his employers.
 Bond would later infiltrate the mysterious organisation, which is being led by the villain, Dante, who is aligned with Yusuf Kabira, Vesper's boyfriend.
 In July 2006, as Casino Royale entered post-production, Eon Productions announced Roger Michell, who directed Craig in Enduring Love and The Mother, had entered negotiations to direct, and the next film would be based on an original idea by Wilson.
 The film was confirmed for a 2 May 2008 release date, with Craig reprising the lead role.
 Months later, in October 2006, Michell stepped down as director citing the slow progress on the script.
 Upon Michell's departure, Sony Entertainment vice chairman Jeff Blake admitted a production schedule of 18 months was a very short window, and the release date was pushed back to late 2008.
 Purvis and Wade completed their draft of the script by April 2007, and Paul Haggis, who polished the Casino Royale script, began his rewrite the next month.
 Work on script was delayed by the 2007–2008 Writers Guild of America strike.
 Haggis's draft was originally titled Sleep of the Dead.

 Following Michell's departure, Tony Scott, Jonathan Mostow, Marc Forster, and Alex Proyas were under consideration to replace him.
 In June 2007, Forster was confirmed as director.
 He was surprised that he was approached for the job, stating he was not a big Bond film fan, and that he would not have accepted had he not seen Casino Royale which he felt had humanised Bond; since travelling the world had become less exotic since the series's advent, it made sense to focus more on Bond as a character.
-Born in Germany and raised in Switzerland, Forster was the first Bond director not to come from the British Commonwealth of Nations, although he noted that Bond's mother is Swiss, making him somewhat appropriate to handle the British icon.
+Born in Germany and raised in Switzerland, Forster was the first Bond director not to come from the Commonwealth of Nations, although he noted that Bond's mother is Swiss, making him somewhat appropriate to handle the British icon.
 The director collaborated strongly with Barbara Broccoli and Michael G. Wilson, noting they only blocked two very expensive ideas he had.
 The director found Casino Royale's 144-minute running time too long, and wanted his follow-up to be "tight and fast … like a bullet".